isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-08-26-not-now-when.md

 4. Am I just wasting my life without a purpose?
 Find the purpose - atleast try to find.

 In my case, I have nothing much to achieve, I am happy about the current snapshot of my life and the way I live is enough.
-But I think I should more focus on streaching my mind bit more.
+But I think I should more focus on stretching my mind bit more.

 Time is limited.
 Sooner the better.